 Morningstar's Globe Ratings are just one tool that can help investors work out a fund's ESG credentials.
 A 5 Globe Rating indicates a fund is at the top end of its peer group in terms of sustainability, while a 1 Globe Rating shows it is underperforming on sustainability issues.

 Portfolio changes

-There are no portfolio changes this month.
+No changes this month.